jtrope/url_shortener/README.md

 If you are missing pip you can install it by following these [instructions](https://pip.pypa.io/en/stable/installing/)

-To install the dependencies to run the BE please run the following in the project root dir:
+To install the dependencies to run the BE run the following in the project root dir:
 ```bash
 > pipenv install --dev
 ```

-Finally, to ensure the database is set up, run the migration like so:
+Finally, to ensure the database (using SQLite) is set up, run the migration like so:
 ```bash
 > pipenv run python url_shortener/manage.py migrate
 ```